 5. Eat Healthy

 Make yourself a priority and develop healthy eating habits.
-A nutrient-rich diet composed of fresh fruits and vegetables, whole grains, legumes, nuts, and seeds gives your body the nourishment it requires and boosts your physical and mental well-being (3).
-Drink plenty of water to keep yourself hydrated, and try to avoid junk or processed foods as much as you can.
+A nutrient-rich diet composed of fresh fruits and vegetables, whole grains, legumes, nuts, and seeds gives your body the nourishment it requires and boosts your physical and mental health and well-being (3).
+Drink plenty of water to keep yourself hydrated.
+Try to avoid junk or processed foods as much as you can.

 6. Get Socially Active

 Being subjected to emotional abuse can leave one feeling lonely and isolated.
 Make healthy social interactions a part of your healing process.
 Connect with friends and family, attend social gatherings, and maybe sign up for a hobby class to learn painting or pottery.

 Volunteering your time for a cause close to your heart is a good way of investing your energy and emotions in something meaningful.
 Do you love animals?
 Volunteer at a local animal shelter.
 Do you feel deeply about the elderly?
 Call up a home for the elderly and spend time with the residents there.

 Infographic: Things You Can Do To Heal From Emotional Abuse